• Home

 Clare Bryan

 Clare Bryan teaches music at St. Mary's Academy in St. Mary's, KS.
-She received an associate degree from St. Mary's College in St. Mary's, KS, a bachelor of Music Education degree from Washburn University in Topeka, KS, and is currently pursuing a Master's degree in Music Education with an emphasis in choral pedagogy at the University of Kansas in Lawrence.
+She received an associate degree from St. Mary's College in St. Mary's, KS, a bachelor of Music Education degree from Washburn University in Topeka, KS, and a Master's degree in Music Education with an emphasis in choral pedagogy at the University of Kansas in Lawrence.
 She is an avid choral singer, having performed with Topeka Festival Singers, the Syracuse Oratorio Society, Schola Cantorum of Syracuse, and Te Deum in Kansas City.
 She currently sings with Fidelium Chorus Catholicus in Kansas City, MO, and in the Immaculata church choir in St. Mary's, where she also serves as a substitute director.
 When she is not singing in choirs, directing, or teaching music, Clare enjoys dancing, specifically English country dance, American contra dance, and Lindy Hop.